-The proposed study will focus on evaluating mitigation techniques for marine turtle bycatch in pelagic longline fisheries.
+The proposed study will focus on evaluating mitigation techniques for sea turtle bycatch in pelagic longline fisheries.
 As the number of scenarios that can be evaluated is limited, it is initially proposed that the workshop analyses focus on depth, soak time, hook width and shape, and bait type.
-The analysis will aim to cover green (Chelonia mydas), leatherback (Dermochelys coriacea), loggerhead (Caretta caretta) and olive Ridley (Lepidochelys olivacea) marine turtles.
+The analysis will aim to cover the species of sea turtles most likely to interact with pelagic longline tuna fisheries in the Pacific: green (Chelonia mydas), leatherback (Dermochelys coriacea), loggerhead (Caretta caretta) and olive Ridley (Lepidochelys olivacea).
 However, the ability to draw species-specific conclusions will depend heavily on the extent to which species-specific data are available.

 It is proposed to set the objectives of the analysis in phases and to advance through as many phases as possible given the time, resources and data available.
-Phase 1 will consist of characterizing baseline marine turtle interaction and mortality rates under existing fishing operations.
+Phase 1 will consist of characterizing baseline sea turtle interaction and mortality rates under existing fishing operations.
 This phase will require data on interaction (e.g. number caught per set, manner of capture, at-vessel handling and disposition) and mortality rates by species, as well as details of operational data for longline sets (e.g. set and haul start and end times, hooks between floats, branchline and float line lengths, hooks per set, types of hooks used, types of baits used, leader length, location, season and year).
 While it will be important to obtain access to datasets from observers, logsheets or research experiments, values may also be drawn from published literature.
-In the event that data are sparse
+In the event that data are sparse it may be necessary to solicit expert judgement regarding various fleets' characteristics, potentially through questionnaires for gear configurations of particular fleets or vessel sizes.
+The analysis will be designed to handle both empirical and indicative (e.g. questionnaire-based) data and to appropriately account for uncertainty.
+Results will provide baseline interaction and mortality rates given current fishing gear designs and fishing practices.
+Phase 1 will not address whether these interaction and mortality rates represent significant unsustainable or otherwise unacceptable impacts to sea turtle populations.